-Hub of nation’s largest IT Services exporter and home of almost all the web-startups.
+Hub of the nation’s largest IT Services exporter and home of almost all the web-startups.
 All the tech biggies like Infosys, Wipro, and ISRO are headquartered here.
-The nation’s leading educational institutes like Indian Institute of Science (IISc-B), Indian Institute of Management (IIM-B), National Institute of Fashion (NIFT-B), National Institute of Design (NID & RD Campus – Banglore), National Law School of India University (NLSIU) and National Institute of Mental Health and Neurosciences are based here too.
+The nation’s leading educational institutes like the Indian Institute of Science (IISc-B), Indian Institute of Management (IIM-B), National Institute of Fashion (NIFT-B), National Institute of Design (NID & RD Campus – Banglore), National Law School of India University (NLSIU) and National Institute of Mental Health and Neurosciences are based here too.
 In addition to this amicable weather and a vibrant nightlife.

 The city provides a perfect ecosystem that supports startup ventures.
 In no possible way, the city is cheap but has a store of wonderful opportunities.
-Bengaluru is the prime destination of major startups like Flipkart, Ola, InMobi, Quikr, MuSigma, Paytm etc.
+Bengaluru is the prime destination of major startups like Flipkart, Ola, InMobi, Quikr, MuSigma, Paytm, etc.

 The city is located in India’s Deep South and blissfully represents the modern face of India with a home to a large youth community.
 It is considered to be one of India’s most progressive cities.
 Koramangala is a renowned startup neighborhood where the local cinemas run ads for software development jobs before beginning with the film screenings.
 The aestheticism is spreading from Koramangala to HSR Layout where an increasing number of startups are attracting restaurants, bars, coffee shops, cafes – creating a virtuous circle.

-The city provides the perfect storm of companies going public, successful founders becoming business archangels and supporting a new age of entrepreneurship.
+The city provides the perfect storm of companies going public, successful founders becoming business archangels, and supporting a new age of entrepreneurship.
 The elite talent around the globe is starting to realize that Banguluru could be their city of dreams, creating global significance.

 #2 GURGAON, Industrial Hub of India.

 Gurgaon, based in the National Capital Region (NCR) of Delhi is an industrial hub.
 The city has managed to become a home for over 250 Fortune 500 companies.
-The assorted international companies like Coca-COla, Pepsi, IBM, Microsoft, American Express, Bank of America and alike are headquartered here.
+The assorted international companies like Coca-COla, Pepsi, IBM, Microsoft, American Express, Bank of America, and alike are headquartered here.

 Being one of the eminent tech hubs of the country, the city is also home to the headquarters of various big startups like MakeMyTrip, Zomato, Quikr, Ixigo, etc.